-Celiac disease is an abnormal immune system reaction to gluten, a protein found in grains like wheat and rye.
+Celiac disease is an abnormal immune system reaction to gluten, a protein found in grains like wheat, barley, rye, and triticale (a wheat-rye cross).
 It damages the small intestine so that it can't do a good job of absorbing nutrients from your food.

 If you have celiac disease, you need to avoid foods that contain gluten.

 Celiac disease is also known as celiac sprue, gluten-sensitive enteropathy, and nontropical sprue.

 Primary Medical ReviewerE.
 Gregory Thompson, MD - Internal Medicine

 Specialist Medical ReviewerJerry S. Trier, MD - Gastroenterology